kubernetes/website/content/en/docs/concepts/security/multi-tenancy.md

 Another form of control-plane isolation is to use Kubernetes extensions to provide each tenant a virtual control-plane that enables segmentation of cluster-wide API resources.
-[Data plane isolation](#data-plane-isolation) techniques can be used with this model to securely manage worker nodes across tenants.
+[Data plane isolation](#data-plane-isolation) techniques can be used with this model to securely manage nodes across tenants.

-The virtual control plane based multi-tenancy model extends namespace-based multi-tenancy by providing each tenant with dedicated control plane components, and hence complete control over cluster-wide resources and add-on services.
-Worker nodes are shared across all tenants, and are managed by a Kubernetes cluster that is normally inaccessible to tenants.
+The virtual control plane based multi-tenancy model extends namespace-based multi-tenancy by providing each tenant with dedicated control plane components, and hence complete control over cluster-wide resources and add-on services. nodes are shared across all tenants, and are managed by a Kubernetes cluster that is normally inaccessible to tenants.
 This cluster is often referred to as a _super-cluster_ (or sometimes as a _host-cluster_).
 Since a tenant’s control-plane is not directly associated with underlying compute resources it is